wso2/docs-ei/en/micro-integrator/docs/references/connectors/redis-connector/redis-connector-example.md

 {!references/connectors/importing-connector-to-integration-studio.md!}

+### Add the connector to the Connector Exporter project

+Follow these steps to add the Redis connector to the Connector Exporter project.
+This is needed to access the Redis connector and its operations at runtime.

+1. Right click on the connector exporter project and click on New-> Add/Remove Connectors.
+2. Then in the Add or Remove Connectors window, click on Next -> Workspace.
+The Redis connector should be available.
+Select it and click on OK.
+Then click on Finish.
+3. The Redis connector zip file should be now be present under the Connector Exporter project.

 ### Add integration logic

 First create an API, which will be where we configure the integration logic.
 Right click on the created Integration Project and select, **New** -> **Rest API** to create the REST API.
 Specify the API name as `SampleRdisAPI` and API context as `/resources`.